devatiq/revix-reviews/README.md

 Revix Reviews provides two intuitive shortcodes to easily integrate review functionality into your site:

-1. `[revix_reviews_form]`: Embed a feedback form into your posts, pages, or widgets, allowing visitors to submit their reviews.
-Simply insert the shortcode `[revix_reviews_form]` where you want the form to appear.
+1. `[revixreviews_form]`: Embed a feedback form into your posts, pages, or widgets, allowing visitors to submit their reviews.
+Simply insert the shortcode `[revixreviews_form]` where you want the form to appear.
-2. `[revix_reviews]`: Display a grid of submitted reviews, showcasing real customer feedback on any post, page, or widget area.
+2. `[revixreviews]`: Display a grid of submitted reviews, showcasing real customer feedback on any post, page, or widget area.

 ## Frequently Asked Questions